funkhaus/fuxt/README.md

 -   Would be nice to have a class added to body when the router is in the middle of something.
 See: https://stackoverflow.com/a/46063580/503546 Maybe use apollo global loader?
 -   Get SCSS functions for type settings working: https://github.com/funkhaus/stackhaus/issues/1
 -   Get this working: https://github.com/nuxt/nuxtjs.org/tree/master/modules/crawler
--   Update readme with "features" list at top, make it easier to understand.
 -   Maybe at some point, update Google Tracking with this.
 Waiting on it to get better: https://github.com/nuxt-community/gtm-module
--   Add default styles for wp-content, with prop to disable?
 -   Separate out common styles into SCSS imports
 -   Get this working (and playing nicely with Prettier).
 Should have --fix set to true. https://github.com/nuxt-community/stylelint-module